 GitHub is a software development platform that includes git repositories, automation, and project management tools.
 It offers a free plan, as well as several paid plans with additional development tools.
 The software makes it easy for users to write code, collaborate, configure a development environment, and automate workflows.

-Recently updated, GitHub includes a new Issues feature for project planning.
+GitHub includes an Issues feature for project planning.
 Users can create issues, break the issues into tasks, and have conversations about the issues.
 They can convert issues into tasks and track the status with progress indicators.
-Other new features include markdown tools, mentions, file attachments, multiple work views, custom fields, and other code action references.
+Other features include markdown tools, mentions, file attachments, multiple work views, custom fields, and other code action references.